f5devcentral/f5-agility-labs-irules/docs/class2/module1/lab1.rst

 ~~~~~~~

 A very simple way to test this iRule implementation is with a cURL
-script from the command line.
-Here’s a Bash representation of that
+script from the Cygwin Terminal command line.
+Here’s a Bash representation
-script.
+of that script.

 .. code-block:: console
    :linenos: